spdx/spdx-spec/chapters/file-information.md

 ### 8.14.1 Description

-This field provides a place for the SPDX Document creator to record file contributors.
+This field provides a place for the SPDX document creator to record file contributors.
 Contributors could include names of copyright holders and/or authors who might not be copyright holders, yet contributed to the file content.
 The metadata for the file contributor field is shown in Table 49.

 Table 49 — Metadata for the file contributor field